By remembering FLC in their wills and trusts, a number of generous people have left a legacy of preserved open space for future generations to enjoy.

 Dr. Rodger Engel's donation of a 10-acre parcel on Sumac Road allowed FLC to create the Engel Family Preserve.

-Other bequests have been received from the Estate of Inez Sorgenfrei, the Estate of Merritt and Dorothy Dunlap, the Estate of Donna Kaeding, and the Elam Family Trust.
+Other bequests have been received from the Estate of Inez Sorgenfrei, the Estate of Merritt and Dorothy Dunlap, the Estate of Donna Kaeding, the Elam Family Trust and the Estate of Hildegard Smith.

 Additional gifts of land from George and Julie Gewehr,